zakaryaxali/geoffray/README.md

 ## TODOS
+- add background image per recommandation combinations
+- add invitation mail
+- add confirmation mail for login
+- add when receiving an invite link to be redirected to signup but then have access to the invite
 - Add badge for conversation notification
 - notification outside the app too
-- remove phone number
-- add confirmation mail for login
-- add invitation mail
-- add when receiving an invite link to be redericted to signup but then have access to the invite
-- add background image per recommandation combinations
+- fix scroll to bottom in gift suggestion page